 Abu Dhabi's tech ecosystem, Hub71, is one of the main drivers of growth and innovation in the region.
 The hub offers attractive incentives to startups interested in relocating to Abu Dhabi (or expanding into the region) and incredible networking opportunities with partners and accelerators like Microsoft, Techstars, and the Abu Dhabi Investment Office.
 Hub 71 can also help startups to raise capital, via their exclusive network of angel, seed or growth investors.

 A similar organisation that can help businesses in the UAE get off the ground is Dtec, home to a huge network of mentors, advisers, educators, and investment opportunities.
 Similarly, In5 offers a great set-up framework, along with training and mentorship, networking and investment opportunities, and state-of-the-art prototyping labs, studios and workspaces.

-Abu Dhabi is also business-friendly, and has introduced instant business licences — the Abu Dhabi Global Market’s Tech Licence.
+Abu Dhabi is also business-friendly, and has introduced instant business licenses — the Abu Dhabi Global Market’s Tech License.
 Starting at $700 USD, these are available online and can be acquired in a matter of days.

 The UAE ecosystem

 There’s an impressive young talent pool in the UAE alongside a growing, also young, consumer demographic.
 This is key in both the development of technology, and support in the advancement of new ideas for startups.
 There’s a focus on helping companies access opportunity and find the right talent.
 Diversity here is another positive factor.
 There are over 200 nationalities living in the UAE, working together to drive how the UAE functions as an economy.